-Increased Congressional Concerns about Facilities and DOE Operations
+Congressional Concerns about Facilities and DOE Operations

 Congress has continued to express its concern, both during hearings and in legislation, with DOE's ability to manage its nuclear programs.
-With its well-recognized technical expertise and cost-effective methods for conducting nuclear health and safety oversight, the Board has been asked to do more to assist DOE in meeting mission requirements because safety and mission execution are closely coupled.
+With its well-recognized technical expertise and cost-effective methods for conducting nuclear health and safety oversight, the Board's operations assist DOE in meeting mission requirements because safety and mission execution are closely coupled.